 What Are We Doing?

-Read more about the 15 projects that were successful in the 2020-21 funding round below.
-Subscribe to our newsletter for announcement of the next funding round.
+Read more about the 15 projects that were successful in the 2020–21 funding round below.
+Follow Our Land and Water on Facebook for project updates.

 Increase milk production with improved water quality

 Farmer/Entrepreneur: Stu Morgan, Dairy NZ

 Cattle are very sensitive to contamination of their drinking water.
 There is a positive relationship between feed and water intake in dairy cattle, which means that depressed water intake can lead to decreased feed intake and milk production.
 Anecdotal evidence from a farm in Northland showed a significant increase in milk production (up to 10%) from just changing the water supply quality.
 The purpose of this project is to take the on-farm field example and under controlled conditions confirm that clean pure water, that is not only good for the environment, is also good for increasing milk production and animal welfare.

 Measuring real time nitrogen losses in vegetable production

 OLW Science Partner: Bruce Searle, Plant & Food Research

 Being able to measure nitrogen loss in real time relative to climatic conditions (rainfall/drainage events) and then relate to management practices is the key to both problem recognition and consequential improvements in good agricultural practices.
 This project will combine 3 sources of information (nitrogen losses, drainage events, on farm management practices) to show 'cause and effect' of various management practices and support the development of improved agricultural practices, including nutrient and irrigation management (rates/timing etc) and other methods that might support reduced nutrient losses (eg catch crops).